School of Family and Consumer Sciences

 ID 2324.
 People, Environment, and Behavior.

 This studio course focuses on the physical and psychological needs of inhabitants of interior space.
 Students are exposed to theories of environmental perception, human factors, and universal design principles to be applied to design solutions.
 User needs are demonstrated through the application of space planning throughout the design process.
-Prerequisite: ARTC 2305 and ID 2321 and ID 2323 all with grades of "C" or better.
+Prerequisite: ID 2321 and ID 2323 all with grades of "C" or better.

 3 Credit Hours.
 0 Lecture Contact Hours.
 6 Lab Contact Hours.